 How to Make Dried Apple Rings in the Oven

-These dried apple rings are proof that not everything that is good in life is illegal, immoral, or fattening.
-Seriously.
+Dried Apple Rings are proof that not everything good in life is illegal, immoral, or fattening.
+That’s because these oven-dried apples are as sweet as candy but take only two ingredients.

 Mandoline safety